GuildOfWeavers/distaff/docs/programs.md

 * **sponge state** which holds running hash of the currently executing program block; sponge state takes up 4 registers.
 * **context stack** which holds hashes of parent blocks to the currently executing control block; context stack takes up between 1 and 16 registers (depending on the level of nesting in the program).

-General intuition for hashing process is as follows:
+General intuition for the hashing process is as follows:

 1. At the start of every control block, we push current hash of its parent block onto the `context stack`, and set hash of the new block to `0` (this is done be resetting `sponge state`).
 2. Then, as we read instructions contained in the block, we merge each instruction into the block's hash.